-Purdue is one of the top private universities in the USA, and their OWL website has a subsection just for ESL students.
+Purdue is one of the top private universities in the USA, and their OWL website has a subsection just for ESL students and teachers.
 Purdue’s ESL writing resources include long, example-filled tutorials on the proper use of punctuation, grammar, sentence structure, and paraphrasing in English academic writing.
 The ESL section also includes a lot of cultural context for American academic writing.

 More tips and tricks on writing structure, grammar, mechanics, and common academic essay types can also be found in Purdue Owl’s General Writing portal.